-- Identify the physical attributes and mechanics of a firearm - 2.
-Apply basic firearm safety techniques. - 3.
-Identify the various laws related to firearms use. - Practice safe use of firearms within a controlled environment. - Demonstrate use of firearms at prevailing acceptable and passing levels.
+- 1. Understand the physical attributes and mechanics of a firearm. - 2.
+Apply knowledge of basic firearm safety. - 3.
+Demonstrate knowledge of firearm related laws. - Practice safe use of firearms within a controlled environment. - 5.
+Demonstrate use of firearms at prevailing acceptable and passing levels.